davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-10-13-easy-versioning-of-imagesconfiguration-manager-and-powershell.md

 # Microsoft.SMS.TSEnvironment and Powershell

 Good for us, Microsoft gave us variables to work with.
-There are a lot of variables already built-in to a Task Sequence (<a href="http://technet.microsoft.com/en-us/library/hh273375.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://technet.microsoft.com/en-us/library/hh273375.aspx', 'http://technet.microsoft.com/en-us/library/hh273375.aspx']);" target="_blank">http://technet.microsoft.com/en-us/library/hh273375.aspx</a>), but there was none that I could use.
+There are a lot of variables already built-in to a Task Sequence ([http://technet.microsoft.com/en-us/library/hh273375.aspx](http://technet.microsoft.com/en-us/library/hh273375.aspx)), but there was none that I could use.

 My goal was to use a variable for my filename so that I wouldn’t always need to change it in my Task Sequence.